mal-lang/mal-toolbox/README.md

 nodes related and the asset field which will contain the object in the model instance to which this attack step belongs to, if this information is available.

-If it is relevant the `attach_attackers` function can be called on the resulting attack graph with the instance model given as a parameter in order to create attack step nodes that represent the entry points of the attackers and attach them to the attack steps specified in the instance model.

 ## Ingestors Module